 Stages of the Procedure

-10. Where a grievance is raised against the Chair of Directors then the grievance will automatically move to stage 3.
+10. Where a grievance is raised against the Chair of the Trustees then the grievance will automatically move to stage 3.

 11. If the supervisor is unable to resolve the matter at that time then a formal written grievance form should be submitted (see appendix 1).
 The supervisor should then respond within 2 working days (i.e. their normal working days) to the grievance unless an extended period of time is agreed upon by both parties.
 The response will give a full written explanation of the supervisor’s decision and who to appeal to if this does not resolve the grievance.

 12. If the employer thinks that an investigatory interview would be helpful at any stage during the grievance process before a formal meeting is held or continued, the employer may take statements from the employee or witnesses or review documents at the employer's discretion.
 No decision will be taken until after a grievance hearing has been held.
 An employee does not normally have the right to bring a companion to an investigative interview.
 However, the employer may allow the employee to bring a companion in its absolute discretion.

 13. In most instances, Dementia Active would expect the supervisor’s decision to be final and for the matter to come to a close.
 However, in some circumstances the employee may remain aggrieved and can appeal against the decision.